 Avocados grow most happily in moderately rich but well-draining soil.
 An ideal soil composition is sandy loam in the pH range of 6 to 6.5 (very slightly acidic).
 You’ll often hear me say that many plants enjoy well-draining soil, this is absolutely critical for avocado trees!

-While sandy loam is the best for avocados, they can successfully grow in a variety of soils.
+While sandy loam is the best for an avocado plant, they can successfully grow in a variety of soils.
 However, you’ll need to modify your watering practices to match your soil conditions accordingly.

 Water is arguably the most important avocado care factor to get right, and the one that influences their happiness and health the most!